xronos-ch/xronos.rails/xronos_structure/README.md

 - Boxes: Entity.
 An entity is a class of objects in the real world (e.g. *archaeological sites*) that can be described with a set of attributes (e.g. *name, number of documented houses, spatial position*).
 All entities will become tables in database.
 - Diamonds: Relationship.
 Relationships describe the relations and interaction of entities (e.g. the *radiocarbon laboratory* is linked to the *sample* via the process of *measurement*).
 Some relationships have additional arguments (the *measurement* produces a *labnr*, happens at a certain *time* and has a specific *price* tag).
 Some relationships will become tables in the database, others won't.
 That depends on the nature of the relationship.
 - Lines: Lines connect entities and relationships.
 Each line has a label to describe the amount of objects within an entity that can or have to be part of that relationship.
 Some examples: *(0,\*)*: Zero or many objects can be part of that that relationship. *(1,1)*: Exactly one object can be part of that relationship.
 That also implies that each object has to have exactly one partner in this specific relationship. *(0,1)*: Each object linked to the relationship has zero or one partner within the other linked entity.
 - Arrows: Is-a-hierarchy.
 Entities from which an arrow emanates are subcategories of the linked entity.
-They share the same set of attributes, but also some special, addition ones.
+They share the same set of attributes, but also some special, additional ones.

+**Colours**

+Colours are used to distinguish semantic areas of the ER diagram.

+- White: Archaeological objects, samples and meaurements
+- Blue: Literature/References
+- Pink: Phases and archaelogical cultures
+- Yellow: Spatial attribution
+- Dark yellow: Spatial attribution on the site
+- Grey: Archaeological categorization of sites
+- Purple: Laboratories
+- Brown: Specific information for C14
+- Green: Specific information for Dendrodating
+- Blue: User management